 We will have testing dates in both February and April.
-Students who take the exam in February but are not admitted will have the opportunity to register to take the exam again in April if they would like to.
-This retake is an additional $75 charge.
+Students who take the exam in February but are not admitted will have the opportunity to register to take the exam again in April if they desire.
+This retake is an additional $70 charge.
 Students taking a February exam should not register for an April exam until they learn about admission results from the February tests.

 These exams will be proctored in person on the Twin Cities University of Minnesota Campus.

-We will have February and April/May testing dates in Rochester.
-Students who take the exam in February but are not admitted will have the opportunity to register to take the exam again in April/May if they would like to.
-This retake is an additional $75 charge.
+We will have February and April testing dates in Rochester.
+Students who take the exam in February but are not admitted will have the opportunity to register to take the exam again in April if they desire.
+This retake is an additional $70 charge.
 Students taking a February exam should not register for an April exam until they learn about admission results from the February tests.

 Round 1 - Saturday February 17th

 Round 2 - Saturday April 20th

 These exams will be proctored in person on the Rochester University of Minnesota Campus.